 Ansible is open-source automation and orchestration software that can automate most of your operations with IT infrastructure components, including servers, storage, networks, and application platforms.
 Ansible is one of the most popular automation tools in the IT world and has strong community support with more than 5,000 contributors worldwide.
 With Ansible, we have the use of variables.

 Ansible uses variables to manage differences between systems.
 With Ansible, you can execute tasks and playbooks on multiple systems with a single command.
 To represent the variations among those systems, you can create variables with standard YAML syntax, including lists and dictionaries.

 Defining Ansible Variables | Ansible Set Variables in Task

 There are several places where you can define your variables.
 You can define these variables in your playbooks, inventory, reusable files or roles, or at the command line.
 During a playbook run, you can create variables by registering a task’s return value or value as a new variable.
 When defining variables in multiple places, those variables have variable precedence.
 After creating variables, you can use those variables in module arguments, such as conditional “when” clauses, templates, and loops.
-All of which are powerful constructs to have in your automation toolbox.
+All of these are powerful constructs to have in your automation toolbox.

 - Define variables: Vars: Section.

 If you are starting your automation journey, the simplest way to define variables is to put a vars section in your playbook with the names and values of variables.
 This allows you to define several configuration-related variables.
 So to define variables in plays, include a vars: section in the header of the play where the variables are needed.
 Variables defined in plays are only valid within that specific play and don’t have playbook scope.
 So if you need a variable in a different play, you need to define it again.
 It may be inconvenient to you and difficult to manage across extensive playbooks with multiple teams working on playbook development.

 - Define variables: Set_fact Module.